fireundubh/xedit-scripts/README.md

 5. Select the rules file you created.
 6. Click Open.

+### `Generate Loose Mods for Selected OMOD Records.pas`

+Automatically generate and assign MISC loose mods for the selected OMOD records.

+1. Ensure that the sEditorPrefix is desired.
+2. Select one or many OMOD records, and apply the script.
+3. Select the file where the new MISC records should be saved.

-### Generate Scrap Recipes for Selected Object Records.pas
+### `Generate Scrap Recipes for Selected Object Records.pas`

 Automatically generate COBJ and FLST records to make any object scrappable.